steigco/kawa-cli/README.md

 # Gelbe Seiten

-A command-line tool to search for business leads using the Google Maps API.
-The tool allows you to search for businesses in a specific city within a given radius and export the results to JSON files.
+A command-line tool that uses the Google Maps API to search for business leads in specific cities and exports the results to JSON files.

 ## Features